LL.M in Legal Practice [Top-up Award]

 It is a friendly and supportive law school, dedicated to providing you with outstanding opportunities to develop practical legal skills and to reach your individual aspirations and potential.

 Highly experienced professionals teach the postgraduate and professional programmes, from practising solicitors and barristers to judges, renowned research academics and legal scholars.
-This ensures that your teaching is professionally relevant and informed by the latest practical developments in legal education and training.
+This ensures that your learning is professionally relevant and informed by the latest practical developments in legal education and training.

-The internationally recognised academic and legal practitioner staff have been instrumental in developing new research on subjects including equalities law, social justice, human rights, medical ethics and sports law.
+The internationally recognised academic and legal practitioner have been instrumental in developing new research on subjects including equalities law, social justice, human rights, medical ethics and sports law.